karlapaulina/portfolio-site/README.md

 ## Personal learnings

-- Working with Animate CSS for the first time
 - Utilizing Javascript to filter out portfolio options
-- Working with Web accessibility resources to ensure colour contrast and legibility were up to web accessiblity standards
+- Working with Web accessibility resources for AA standard goal
 - Working with Mail PHP and SHELL users for the first time

 ## Authors